helius-labs/validator-firewall/README.md

 ## General Structure

-The project is split into two main components: the eBPF program and the userspace program.
-The eBPF program is linked into the userspace program and is loaded into the kernel.
+The project is split into two main components: an eBPF program that runs in the context of the network driver and a userspace program that configures it.
+The raw bytes of the eBPF program are linked into the userspace program and the executable is loaded into the kernel on start.
 The userspace program is responsible for setting up the eBPF maps (shared memory between the eBPF program and the userspace program), pushing in external data, and reporting stats.

 By default, all non-gossip traffic is blocked on the specified ports.
 An additional set of hosts can be specified in a